 Informa, an industry data provider, counted 2,731 immuno-oncology R&D projects in the works this year, up 16% from 2018.
 Keytruda alone is under investigation across more than 1,000 trials.

 Many of the projects rely on studies conducted at large, urban institutions like MD Anderson Cancer Center in Houston, Memorial Sloan Kettering in New York or Moffitt Cancer Center in Tampa, Florida.
-These sites have experience running clinical trials and the infrastructure, such as nursing support and imaging tools, needed to meet patient and data collection needs.
+These sites have experience running clinical trials and the infrastructure, such as nursing support and imaging tools, required to meet patient and data collection needs.

 They also see more patients than rural or community-based centers, which can help to speed up enrollment.
 That's especially true when the study is for a rare cancer — Ferran Prat, head of industry relations at MD Anderson, estimates about half of all U.S. cases of osteosarcoma come through the center.